top of page

 Quick Guide to HS Codes

 HS codes stand for Harmonization System (fully called “Harmonized Commodity Description and Coding System”) codes used by customs authorities worldwide to identify and levy duties on products crossing international borders.
-The HS system was first introduced in 1983 by the World Customs Organization (WCO) and is now used by more than 200 countries worldwide to classify over 98% of the merchandise in international trade.
+The Harmonized System (HS) was first introduced in 1983 by the World Customs Organization (WCO) and is now used by more than 200 countries worldwide to classify over 98% of the merchandise in international trade.
 The WCO HS Committee updates the HS every 5 - 6 years to account for developments in technology and changes in trade patterns.

 So what are HS codes?